jackplant02/math_game/README.md

 A terminal-based math game challenge with 8 questions, increasing in difficulty from basic arithmetic to multivariable calculus and differential equations.

-Math problems are randomly generated, meaning that you will almost never see the exact same problem twice.
+Math problems are randomly generated.

 ## Math Topics (The Questions)
 1. **Arithmetic:** Addition and subtraction